ohmyzsh/ohmyzsh/plugins/pow/README.md

 # pow plugin

-This plugin adds completion and commands for [pow](http://pow.cx/).
+This plugin adds completion and commands for [pow](http://pow.cx/), a zero-configuration Rack server for macOS.

 To use it, add pow to the plugins array of your zshrc file: